 After Emma has learnt enough to start the verification process, you will receive her feedback right after each similarity check is performed.
 There is a separate tab for that right inside the Unicheck Similarity Report.

 Emma is seamlessly embedded into Unicheck’s Similarity Report.
-No extra time needed for configuring integration, support, or faculty training.
+No extra time needed for configuring integrations or faculty training.